 Once you've configured the lockout policy, you may also implement logic to unlock the authenticator in case it locks.
 Use the Unlock authenticators API to reset a locked authenticator.

-For web apps, you can customize identity verification experience, for example, by changing the default language or image retention period (Admin Portal > Identity Verification > Customization).
+For web apps, you can customize the identity verification experience, for example, by changing the default language or image retention period (Admin Portal > Identity Verification > Customization).
 For details, see this guide.

 In the Admin Portal, go to B2C Identity or B2B Identity based on your setup, and open the Journeys section.
 Create two separate journeys—one for face registration and one for face authentication.
 You'll need to implement some client-side code for these journeys later (see Step 4).